9UAI/.github/profile/README.md

-Welcome to join 9U AI Research Group, We are dedicated to building safe, reliable, and practical visual and language AI models to serve society.
+Welcome to join QiyiGuo Research Group, We are dedicated to building safe, reliable, and practical visual and language AI models to serve society.